pupilfirst/playbook/stages/2-prototyping.md

 * Hire Key Employees

 ## Average Duration
 The average duration of the Prototyping stage is 3-5 months.

+## Objective
+The Team Objective at this Stage is to build a working prototype.

-## Common Failures
+## Key Result

-* Startups fail at this stage when they are not able to build a high-fidelity prototype.
-This usually points to failures within their Engineering role, but at times issues are more systemic: perhaps the Idea they discovered could have been too ambitious.
-* Another common failure is to attempt to build too much.
-While prototypes much exhaustively test core features, ancillary features should be left untested so that teams can build within the budget available.
+The Key Result is a Product Deck that details your prototype and customer feedback.
+A working version of the prototype should be demonstrated to your SV.co representative.

+Let's talk a look now at individual roles and how that leads to the above Key Result:

 ## Product Role
 Product folks are crucially involved during the prototyping stage building out the product.
 But this is also a good time to explore other solutions to your idea.
 A good understanding of a competitor landscape can be crucial at this stage.